 Although well-known for its skyscrapers and billboards, New York also has a myriad of breathtaking waterways, which include the Long Island Sound, Atlantic Ocean, St. Lawrence Rivers, and the Hudson.

 The city also has a plethora of lakes in the Finger Lakes, Great Lakes, Adirondacks, and the Barge Canal, along with hundreds of other streams, lakes, and rivers to take pleasure in.
 Boat owners can enjoy a weekend spent cruising along the water to shake off the pressures and stresses of the past week.

-While wanting to provide its citizens with a means to get away when they need to, the Office of Parks, Recreation and Historic Preservation provides a safe and enjoyable environment for recreational boating.
-But this leaves the question, do you need a license to drive a boat in NY?
+While wanting to provide its citizens with a means to get away when they need to, the Office of Parks, Recreation, and Historic Preservation provide a safe and enjoyable environment for recreational boating.
+But this leaves the question, “Do you need a license to drive a boat in NY?”

 Let’s explore the answer along with other important things you should not miss if you want to enjoy the state’s many waterways on your boat.

 Do You Need a License to Drive a Boat in NY?

 The New York State requires particular boat drivers and operators to have a NY Boating Safety Certificate.
 The state, however, along with most others, does not require a license if you are looking to operate your personal boat for recreational purposes.

 Some licenses have strict requirements if you are looking into operating a boat on a professional level like sightseeing tours, commercial boats used for work like tugboats and ferries, as well as commissioned fishing.